khkim6040/CSED233/README.md

 ## Grading Policy
 Midterm and final: 60%\
 Programming Assignment: 40%\
-> __Note__: _As version of folder says, there was a lot of changes in each programming assignment.
-And there are many ambiguous stuffs on it._
+> __Note__: _As the versions of folder say, there were lots of changes at each programming assignment.
+Also there were many ambiguous stuffs in it 🫠._

 ## References
 Sartaj Sahni, "Data Structures, Algorithms, and Applications in C   (2nd Ed.)," Silicon Press, 2004